Build Dev with Browser

 Your default branch has been changed.

-Update Branch
+Update Branch¶

-needs to be updated as well.
+The dev branch of the nightscout/Trio repository will be updated frequently.
+This is how you know if your fork needs to be updated as well.
 As long as the automatic runs are happening weekly for your repository — you will not need these manual instructions, unless you want to manually build an update sooner.

-button (upper left) and ensure this branch in your fork
+Tap the Code button (upper left) and ensure this branch in your fork is up to date.

 - Select the desired branch in the dropdown menu (this graphic shows

-branch) - If the message indicates this branch is "behind", tap on the sync
+mainbranch, to get 0.5 (or newer), you must choosedevbranch) - If the message indicates this branch is "behind", tap on the sync

-button and then the Update branch button
+forkbutton and then the Update branch button

-Update Identifiers
+Update Identifiers¶

 Refer to the graphic below for the numbered steps: